TechnoMageKOMT/Programming_Notes/JavaScript/DOM/A_DOM-ManipulationBasics.md

 ```

 The remove() method with no specified arguments removes the entire targeted 'p' element from the DOM.

-The rest of the material was revision of already covered material in other courses.

 ## Adding Elements Via The Dom